 Prepare a Pull: You goal is to unleash one very large Twister (total of 5 instances) buffed via Wave of Force Arcane Attunement (WoF).
 To maximize your WoF stacks you should apply the following strategy:

-Cast Wave of Force Arcane Attunement such that you hit both pixelpulls.
+Cast Wave of Force Arcane Attunement such that you maximize the number of stacks you gain.

-Two seconds into your Convention of Elements (CoE) Fire cycle selfcastan Energy Twister (the parent) right in the center of both lingering pulls.
+Two seconds into your Convention of Elements (CoE) Lightning cycle selfcastan Energy Twister (the parent) right in the center of your pull.
 It must be a selfcast since only a selfcasted parent Energy Twister is eligible to proc Area Damage.

-Start channeling Arcane Torrent on top of the parent Energy Twister; preferably the channel begins one second before your CoE Arcane cycle and ends right after it.
+Start channeling Arcane Torrent on top of the parent Energy Twister; preferably the channel begins one second before your CoE Arcane cycle and ends one second before CoE Cold begins.

 Scout and Pull: Scout for Pylons, pull monsters and start repeating from step 1 until the Rift Guardian spawns.